-This page describes the web hosting options available to members of the School of Informatics and Computing.
-The services presented here include IU/UITS offerings available to all members of the IU community as well as those provided by the School of Informatics and Computing for use by members of our school.
+This page describes the web hosting options available to members of the School of Informatics, Computing, and Engineering.
+The services presented here include IU/UITS offerings available to all members of the IU community as well as those provided by the School of Informatics, Computing, and Engineering for use by members of our school.
 This includes provisions for personal homepages as well as project, course, and research group pages.
 You can create your own homepage using several of the web hosting options described below using the Homepage Management Page.
 Please contact the systems staff if you need help setting up any of these options.
 In your request, please include the URL and hosting option you prefer.

 Hosting Options Matrix

-There are a lot of web hosting options at your disposal, including SoIC, IU/UITS, and non-IU options.
+There are a lot of web hosting options at your disposal, including SICE, IU/UITS, and non-IU options.
 The table below attempts to summarize the available options and give the highlights of the advantages and disadvantages of each service.
-Note that some are appropriate for what are commonly called personal homepages and some are geared toward non-personal SoIC and/or research group pages.
+Note that some are appropriate for what are commonly called personal homepages and some are geared toward non-personal SICE and/or research group pages.

 Contact the ISP managing the desired service.
 There are literally thousands of web hosting options out there supporting wordpress, drupal, joomla, php, ASP.NET, Ruby on Rails, etc.